Jason Vosler Player Props: Reds vs. Rays

 Jason Vosler At The Plate

-- Vosler has two doubles, a triple, three home runs and two walks while hitting .182.
+- Vosler is batting .182 with two doubles, a triple, three home runs and two walks.

 - This season, Vosler has tallied at least one hit in six of 15 games (40.0%), and had multiple hits twice.